BalorLC3/Imprimer/README.md

 Most prompt engineering is trial and error.
 Imprimer treats it as a **control problem**: given two prompt variants, which gives you more control over the model's output distribution?

 It measures this with a **Reachability Index** grounded in *"What's the Magic Word?
 A Control Theory of LLM Prompting"* (Bhargava et al., 2023)—the first rigorous analysis of prompt controllability over autoregressive models.
-Every evaluation is persisted; the system learns which prompts control each task most effectively, surfaced via `best` command and `/best` endpoint.
+Every evaluation is persisted; the system learns which prompts control each task most effectively, surfaced via the `best` command and `/best` endpoint.

-**Demo:** [imprimer](https://balor78-imprimer.hf.space/) (Reflective Prompt Evolution).
-For heavy use, run locally: `python -m demo.app` or use the CLI.
+**Run locally:** `python -m demo.app` or use the CLI.